Azure/AKS-Construction/docs/AdvancedUsage.md

 1. In your CI/CD system, deploy your application(s) to the AKS cluster

-## Level Two - Git symbolic link and your own Bicep file
+## Level Two - Git symbolic link + Your own Bicep file

 1. Use the [Helper](https://azure.github.io/AKS-Construction/) to guide your AKS configuration.
 1. Capture the parameters on the *Parameters File* tab to a file - this is your configuration
-1. Create a Git symbolic link to the AKSC repository `git submodule add https://github.com/Azure/AKS-Construction.git aks-construction`
+1. Create a Git symbolic link to the AKSC repository with this command `git submodule add https://github.com/Azure/AKS-Construction.git aks-construction`
 1. Author an Application Main bicep to represent *your application*, targetting the new aks-construction directory in your repo (see [here](../samples/SampleAppMain.bicep) for an example)
 1. In your CI/CD system, either using one of the GitHub Action Workflow files as a base, or by coding it yourself - initiate a deployment of the bicep code, using your parameter file
 1. In your CI/CD system, deploy your application(s) to the AKS cluster